 - Weldability: It determines a metal joining together when high temperature and pressure are applied.

-- Elasticity: It accounts to the metals regaining to its original size after applying and removing a load.
+- Elasticity: It accounts for the metals regaining to its original size after applying and removing a load.

 - Plasticity: It is opposite to elasticity property of metals.